hl7ch/ch-orf/input/pagecontent/index.md

 ### MustSupport
 In this implementation guide “MustSupport” (MS) denotes elements of the questionnaire that are mapped to corresponding resource items.

-In this implementation guide "Must support" (MS) denotes elements of the questionnaire that are mapped to corresponding resource items.

 <div markdown="1" class="stu-note">

 [Significant changes, open and closed issues](changelog.html)